langmead-lab/recount-pump/README.md

 https://github.com/langmead-lab/recount-pump/blob/master/projects/common/clusters/marcc/public_conf.ini

 This file also serves as a reference point for which path temporary/output files will be deposited during a run (useful for debugging).
+It can also define the within-container mount directories for the external, host paths if this is needed by the specific cluster (e.g. Stampede2 needs this, MARCC does not).

 ## Initializing the Project Model